Menu

 posted on Oct 19 2019

-by Matt Dorter, Executive Director
+by Matt Dorter, Founder & Director of Strategic Partnerships

 Matt Dorter, here!
 I'm the Executive Director of mainstages.
 As we gear up for our 10th year in business (!), I have been reflecting on where we've been and the lessons we've learned.
 Remember how Jerry Maguire wrote his manifesto in that movie?
 (I can’t remember what the movie's called but that's beside the point.)
 He talked about how his industry could function in an ideal world.
 A world where values and culture matter more than dollars and cents.
 As mainstages evolved, I spent some time thinking about our successes and challenges and how what I’ve learned could propel us into the future.
 I want to share the 10 most important lessons that I’ve learned in the past 10 years, as we grew mainstages from an inspiration to a full-fledged business: